-We aim to realize optimal personnel placement on a Group-wide basis to meet the demands created by changes in the business environment and globalization.
-To this end, we have also adopted a career development program-a system for medium- to long-term strategic personnel placement and development with the aim of encouraging employees to pursue self-directed growth.
+We aim to realize optimal personnel placement and human resource development on a Group-wide basis to meet the demands created by changes in the business environment and globalization.
+To this end, we have adopted a career development program-a system for medium- to long-term strategic personnel placement and development with the aim of encouraging employees to pursue self-directed growth.
 The specifics of these efforts are as follows.